-A closed account will mean that a credit account is no longer active.
-When it comes to a non-revolving credit account, such as an installment loan or personal loan, it will mean that you have paid off the account.
-Once this happens, the standard protocol is for your lender to close it and notify the credit reporting agencies—hence the listing on your credit reports.
+When it comes to a non-revolving credit account, such as a cosigner loan or personal loan, closing it means you have paid off the account.
+Once this happens, the standard protocol is for your lender to close it and notify the credit reporting agencies.

 With a revolving credit account, once you pay back the borrowed amount and there is a zero balance, it is up to you to decide whether you want to close your credit card account or keep it open.
 An inactive account will close on its own after a certain period of time.

-Why Is It Helpful To Leave a Credit Account Open After Paying It off (Is Possible)
+Why Is It Helpful To Leave a Credit Account Open After Paying It Off?

-There are a few reasons why having your credit account open is helpful.
-The first reason is that it will help increase your available credit, which will help your credit utilization.
+You can increase your available credit, which will help your credit utilization.
 Your credit utilization is measured as a ratio that compares your credit usage with the amount of existing credit you may have.
-And so, leaving an account open by either using it from time to time or not taking the step of closing it can definitely help boost your credit score.
+In 2022, the average utilization rate in the U.S. was 28%.2 Leaving an account open can help boost your credit score.

 Some Drawbacks of Keeping a Revolving Account Open After Paying it Off